 It emerges that the biggest risk factor across all workplaces is ‘dealing with difficult customers, patients and pupils’ (65%), which the HSE itself has highlighted as a potential risk in terms of threats and violence towards employees.

-Being a lone worker doesn’t increase the likelihood of the majority of the risks outlined above – although employees are more vulnerable when dealing with difficult people alone – but it does mean that, if an incident occurs, there isn’t anyone else to de-escalate the situation or summon help.
+Being a lone worker doesn’t increase the likelihood of the majority of the risks outlined above.
+Although, employees are more vulnerable when dealing with difficult people alone.
+Howevevr, it does mean that, if an incident occurs, there isn’t anyone else to de-escalate the situation or summon help.

 Steps to be taken

-Risk assessments should be carried out before and after a lone worker enters their field of operation in order to ascertain whether it’s safe to send them out alone and underpin the development of a policy for dealing with potential risks.
+Risk assessments should be carried out before a lone worker enters their field of operation.
+The purpose should be to ascertain whether it is safe to send them out alone, and underpin the development of a lone worker policy.

 Talk to line managers who are closer to the business’ day-to-day working patterns and think outside of traditional lone working roles.
 Are there other employees who could be vulnerable?